sensu/sensu-docs/content/sensu-go/6.8/api/core/checks.md

 ### Example {#checkscheckexecute-post-example}

 In the following example, an HTTP POST request is submitted to the `/checks/:check/execute` API endpoint to execute the `check_cpu` check.
 The request includes the check name in the request body.

+{{% notice protip %}}
+**PRO TIP**: Include the `subscriptions` attribute with the request body to override the subscriptions configured in the check definition.
+This gives you the flexibility to execute a check on any Sensu entity or group of entities on demand.
+{{% /notice %}}

 {{< code shell >}}
 curl -X POST \